This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Australia has immunity and leniency policies for cartel conduct, including an amnesty plus regime, which are similar to those in European and North American jurisdictions.
 The ACCC, which administers the policies, has close ties with other competition agencies in the Asia-Pacific time zone as well as in Europe and North America.

-In addition to criminal fines, civil pecuniary penalties and disqualification orders, cartel conduct may result in follow actions for private damages.
+In addition to criminal fines, civil pecuniary penalties and disqualification orders, cartel conduct may result in follow-on actions for private damages.
 Class actions and litigation funding are an entrenched part of Australia’s litigation landscape.

 Prohibitions on cartel conduct